 Previous: Like the "next" button, pressing on the previous button will load the previous record or the record before the record you are currently viewing.
 You may be prompted to save first.

 Cancel: After clicking on this button, you will be asked if you want to discard changes or save changes.
 Discarding means you are not saving you changes on closing.
-This will only occur if you have made any changes, otherwise the window will just close.
+This will only occur if you have made any changes, otherwise the window will just close and you'll return to the list view.

 Save: This button will save your changes to the record and close, it won't ask you for anything unlike the "cancel" button.
 When you close a record view, you will returned to your previous list view.

 The open related records icon will appear in carious windows throughout onCourse.
-This little icon is very useful, as it opens the record in a new window.
+This little icon is very useful, as it opens the record in a new browser tab.
 The best way to define it is to give you an example of what it is used for:

 If you are confirming class details for a student on the phone, they may want to know more about the units of competency assigned to the course.
 This little icon will appear to the right for the name of the course, simply click, check the course VET details in the window that pops up, and choose cancel when you have completed viewing the record.
 The screenshots below illustrate this process.